Please use the menu below to navigate to any article section:

 - Has a population in excess of 6500

 - Is ‘Very Walkable’ with a Walk Score of 70+

-Here is a list of 15 Investment Grade Sydney suburbs.
+List of 15 Investment Grade Sydney suburbs

 They are in no particular order however I have provided a ranking based on a number of metrics towards the end of the blog.

-But remember… not all properties in the suburbs will make investment great properties, and even within the suburbs still be certain locations that must be avoided and other neighbourhoods which will outperform
+But remember… not all properties in the suburbs will make investment great properties, and even within the suburbs still be certain locations that must be avoided and other neighbourhoods which will outperform.

 Coogee is a gentrified coastal suburb South-East of Sydney CBD which will see the benefits of infrastructure projects over 2020.